 Both oral and topical antifungals are efficient treatment options for fungal Malassezia.
-Oral treatments have proven to work faster and with dramatic effect in clearing of lesions making them have an advantage over topical antifungals.
+Oral treatments have proven to work faster and with dramatic effect in the clearing of lesions making them have an advantage over topical antifungals.

-Patients have successfully been cleared of Malassezia (Pityrosporum) Folliculitis (a species of malassezia) using Fluconazole administered on a weekly basis or with oral Itraconazole.
-M sympodialis- another type of malassezia is more sensitive to treatment using Terbinafine while some other species are completely resistant to this medication.
+Patients have successfully been cleared of Malassezia (Pityrosporum) Folliculitis (a species of Malassezia) using Fluconazole administered on a weekly basis or with oral Itraconazole.
+M sympodialis- another type of Malassezia is more sensitive to treatment using Terbinafine while some other species are completely resistant to this medication.

 There are other topical antifungals that are recommended for the treatment of Pityrosporum folliculitis such as ciclopirox olamine cream, alcohol econazole cream, and salicylic acid solution (usually made up of 5% benzoic acid).
 A solution of selenium sulfide shampoo in water and 50% propylene glycol is a viable treatment too.
 Other successful topical treatments include; tea tree oil, Cinnamic acid, and tacrolimus.